DhushanthanK/Edge_Detection/README.md

 	1. Grayscale Conversion: Converts the frame to grayscale for easier edge detection.
 	2. Gaussian Blur: Smooths the image to reduce noise.
 	3. Canny Edge Detection: Detects edges based on gradient changes in the image.
-	4. Region of Interest (ROI): Masks the image to focus only on the relevant region for lane detection.
+	4. Region of Interest (ROI): Masks the image to focus only on the relevant region for detection.
 	5. Hough Line Transform: Detects straight lane lines in the masked edge-detected image.
 	6. Line Drawing: Draws the detected lines on the original frame and saves the video output.